Amjad50/Emerald/book/src/kernel/memory/memory_layout.md

 The kernel is loaded by the bootloader at physical address `0x10_0000`, and then it will perform virtual mapping for physical `0x0` into `0xFFFF_FFFF_8000_0000` for `128MB` i.e. until the end of the initial `physical page allocator`.
 See more details in the [boot] chapter.

+Look at [virtual space] for more info on it.

 #### Virtual space